kamalsahu8178/Kamalsahu_python_assignment4/README.md

 Question no 1  Explain the key features of NumPy and highlight the major differences between NumPy arrays and Python lists with appropriate examples.

 1. High-Performance N-dimensional Array Object
-2. 2.Integration with Other Libraries and Languages
+2. Integration with Other Libraries and Languages
-3. 3.Vectorized Operations
+3. Vectorized Operations

-Question no 2  Develop a Python program using NumPy to create one-dimensional and two-dimensional arrays, and display their shape, dimensions, and data type.
+Question no 2  Develop a Python program using NumPy to create one-dimensional and two-dimensional arrays, and display their shape, dimensions, and datatype.

 Python List: Can store elements of different data types (heterogeneous).
 For example, a list can contain integers, strings, and even other lists.
 NumPy Array: Stores elements of a single, uniform data type (homogeneous).
 All elements in a NumPy array must be of the same type (e.g., all integers, all floats).
 This homogeneity is key to its performance advantages.